dayvster/nets/README.md

   <img alt="Rust Version" src="https://img.shields.io/badge/rust-2021%2B-orange?style=flat-square&logo=rust" />
 </p>

-<h3 align="center">A fast, interactive network dashboard for your terminal. 🚀</h3>
+<h3 align="center">A fast, interactive network dashboard for your terminal.</h3>

 ---

 nets is a cross-platform, real-time network dashboard for the terminal, inspired by htop but focused on networking.
-It provides a live, interactive view of local listening ports, running processes, and devices on your LAN, with powerful filtering, paging, and network testing features—all in a modern TUI.
+It gives you a live, interactive view of local ports, processes, and LAN devices—all in a modern TUI.

 ---

-## Features ✨
+## Features

-- **Live Port & Process Table:** See all listening ports and the owning processes, with protocol, local/remote addresses, and filtering. 🕵️
-- **LAN Device Discovery:** Scan your local network for devices, including hostnames and MAC addresses. 🌐
-- **Interactive TUI:** Navigate with keyboard, scroll, filter, and switch focus between tables. ⌨️
-- **Ping Modal:** Press `p` to open a modal and ping any host, with animated feedback. 🏓
-- **Header with Network Info:** Displays your IP, router IP, hostname, and stats. 🏠
-- **Colorful, Modern UI:** Uses ratatui for a beautiful, responsive terminal experience. 🎨
-- **Cross-Platform:** Works on Linux, macOS, and Windows (with some feature limitations). 🖥️
-- **Keyboard Shortcuts:** Fast navigation, filtering, paging, and modal actions. ⚡
-- **Animated Feedback:** Visual cues for pinging and modal actions. ✨
-- **Process/Port Filtering:** Filter by process name, port, or protocol. 🔍
-- **LAN Hostname Lookup:** Reverse DNS for LAN devices. 🔗
+- Live port & process table
+- LAN device discovery
+- Fast keyboard navigation & filtering
+- Animated ping modal
+- IP, router, and hostname in header
+- Colorful, modern UI
-- **Paging & Scrolling:** View large tables with smooth navigation. 📜
+- Paging & scrolling for large tables
-- **Customizable Refresh Rate:** Choose how often data updates. ⏱️
-- **Graceful Error Handling:** Robust against missing permissions or partial data. 🛡️
-- **Extensible Architecture:** Modular codebase for easy feature addition. 🧩
+- Cross-platform (Linux, macOS, Windows)
+- Modular, extensible codebase

 ### Potential/Future Features